National Science Foundation

 Grant in 2019

 Algenesis is a material science and technology company based in San Diego, California, founded in 2016.
-The company focuses on producing renewable polyurethanes derived from algae and non-food plant oils, aiming to combat pollution associated with fossil fuel-based products.
-Algenesis develops biodegradable polyurethane foam products, including soft foams for footwear and hard foams for surfboards.
-By partnering with various companies, Algenesis seeks to address the global plastic pollution crisis through innovative material redesign, promoting environmentally friendly alternatives to conventional plastics.
+The company focuses on producing renewable and biodegradable polyurethane materials derived from algae and non-food plant oils.
+Algenesis develops biodegradable foam products, including soft foams suitable for footwear and hard foams designed for surfboards.
+By partnering with various companies, Algenesis aims to address the global plastic pollution crisis by offering sustainable alternatives to traditional fossil fuel-based plastics.
+Through its innovative approach, the company contributes to environmental recovery efforts while promoting the use of eco-friendly materials in everyday products.

 Millennial Scientific